• Skip to content

 5. Communicator

-Team leaders are tactful communicators and are comfortable providing constructive feedback to the team, as well as individual team members.
+Team leaders are tactful communicators and are comfortable providing constructive feedback to the team and individual team members.

-This is important because appropriate feedback helps to resolve conflict, brings resolution to problems and helps to build trust among team members.
+This is important because appropriate feedback helps resolve conflict and problems and builds trust among team members.

 6. Conflict Resolution

-Team leaders have a good understanding of team dynamics and understand that conflict can be healthy – if managed properly.
+Team leaders understand team dynamics well and understand that conflict can be healthy – if managed properly.

-They confront interpersonal team issues and works toward finding win-win solutions.
+They confront interpersonal team issues and work toward finding win-win solutions.

 Team Leader Responsibilities